 Responsible for credit investigation and appraisal.
-The team observes the CI code of ethics in information validation and data gathering activities to establish the credit worthiness of Personal Loans and Mortgage Loan applicants.
+The team observes the CI code of ethics in information validation and data gathering activities to establish the credit worthiness of applicants and customers in the Bank.
 It is guided by internal policies and generally accepted appraisal principles and techniques in determining collateral value.